Qunzhang1996/Master_Thesis/README.md

 ```
 1. Use chance MPC to tighten the IDM, Done, 2024/2/14
 2. Use chance MPC to tighen the velocity diff, Done, 2024/2/14
-3. Add the kf into the simulation, TBD,
+3. Add the kf into the simulation, Done,
 4. Try lane changing
 ```
 This is the result of the MPC_PID_ACC: